Gabeleo/gabeleo.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: Me
-permalink: /about
+permalink: /
-subtitle: <a href='projects'>Affiliations</a>.
+subtitle: <a href='portfolio'>Portfolio</a>.
 Big.
 Smelly.
 Baby.

 profile:
   align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
-  address:

 news: false  # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"